transifex/txds/design-language/experience.md

 Avoid using a “Learn more” action to access help documentation; in-line expansion within the dialog should be used instead.
 If more extensive information is needed, provide it prior to entering the dropdown.

+---

+## Help text
+To assist user and provide context and clarity about a field’s input you can use help text.

+#### Usage
+As with all form content, help text should be succinct and easy to read.

+For brief explanations (shorter than a sentence), place the text underneath the field.
+If the explanation is lengthy, use a {{component}}.

+Help text should not be correlated with placeholder, label or tip patterns/compoenents and should be used differently and per use case.

+You can also use placeholder text to provide an example of the type of input required.
+For example, in a Name field, show a name in the correct format.

+#### Do / Don’t
+- Help text should be placed below the text field
+- Don't use Learn more & navigate away from the dialog
+- Left justified
+- On a single line if possible, or with text wrapping (if multiple lines)
+- Use in-line expansion within the dialog for lengthy help text